Skip advert

 Advertisement - Article continues below

-Adrian Newey says of the technical partners supporting the AM-RB 001 project: ‘Much like Formula 1, designing, engineering and building a car like the AM-RB 001 is a massive team effort.
+Adrian Newey said of the technical partners supporting the AM-RB 001 project: ‘Much like Formula 1, designing, engineering and building a car like the AM-RB 001 is a massive team effort.
 To achieve great things you need to surround yourself with the best people.

 ‘Experience, creativity, energy, diligence and perfectionism are absolute must-have qualities in every area of the project.
 Having great technical partners such as those working with us is both reassuring and motivating.
 Together we aim to produce an innovative piece of engineering art.’